reportportal/reportportal-mcp-server/README.md

 The ReportPortal MCP server provides a comprehensive set of capabilities for interacting with ReportPortal:

 ### Launch Management
-- List and filter launches (test runs) with pagination
+- Get and filter launches (test runs) with pagination
 - Get launch details by name or ID
 - Force-finish running launches
 - Delete launches
-- Run automated analyses (auto analysis, unique error analysis) on launches
+- Run automated analysis (auto analysis, unique error analysis) on launches

 ### Test Item Analysis
-- List test items within launches
+- Get test items within by filter
 - Get detailed information on each test item
 - View test execution statistics and failures
 - Retrieve test logs and attachments